genn-team/genn/docs/building_networks.rst

 .. autofunction:: pygenn.init_postsynaptic
     :noindex:

+GeNN provides a number of different data structures for implementing synaptic connectivity:

+.. autoclass:: pygenn.SynapseMatrixType
+    :noindex:

+:attr:`pygenn.SynapseMatrixType.DENSE` and :attr:`pygenn.SynapseMatrixType.DENSE_PROCEDURAL`
-Additionally synaptic connectivity can be initialised on the GPU using either:
+connectivity can be initialised on the GPU by simply using the variable initialisation snippets described in `Variables`_ to initialise the weight update model variables. :attr:`pygenn.SynapseMatrixType.SPARSE`, :attr:`pygenn.SynapseMatrixType.BITMASK` and :attr:`pygenn.SynapseMatrixType.PROCEDURAL` synaptic connectivity can be initialised on the GPU using:

 .. autofunction:: pygenn.init_sparse_connectivity
     :noindex:

-or:
+and :attr:`pygenn.SynapseMatrixType.TOEPLITZ` can be initialised using:

 .. autofunction:: pygenn.init_toeplitz_connectivity
     :noindex: